 Example 5: Find the Compelling Data

 Many times data storytellers fail to understand that if you don’t have a compelling point in your story you might also fail to have any impact.
 The Freakonomics team does a great job of finding the compelling threads in the data or at least asking the question in a compelling way.
-Effective data storytelling finds the compelling data theme.
+Effective data storytelling finds a compelling data theme.

-The present a question many of us have and provide some supporting data that actually points to an unexpected conclusion.
+The present question many of us have and provide some supporting data that actually points to an unexpected conclusion.
 In this example they ask – should you hire a real estate agent to help you sell your home.
 Answer: Maybe.

 Example 7: Think of Your Data in Different Ways